jharini/booknotes/system-design/system-design-interview/chapter28/README.md

  * How do we know the historical and current balances are correct?
  * How do we prove the system logic is correct after a code change?

-Event sourcing is a technique which helps us answer these questions.
+Event sourcing is a technique (developed in Domain Driven Design DDD) which helps us answer these questions.

 It consists of four concepts:
- * command - intended action from the real world, eg transfer 1$ from account A to B. Need to have a global order, due to which they're put into a FIFO queue.
+ * command - intended action from the real world, eg transfer 1$ from account A to B. Need to have a global order, due to which they're put into a FIFO queue. eg "transfer 1$ from A to B"
    * commands, unlike events, can fail and have some randomness due to eg IO or invalid state.
    * commands can produce zero or more events
    * event generation can contain randomness such as external IO.
 This will be revisited later
- * event - historical facts about events which occured in the system, eg "transferred 1$ from A to B".
+ * event - historical facts about events which occured in the system, eg "transfer**red** 1$ from A to B".
    * unlike commands, events are facts that have happened within our system
    * similar to commands, they need to be ordered, hence, they're enqueued in a FIFO queue
  * state - what has changed as a result of an event.
 Eg a key-value store between account and their balances.